jianguoz/CarND1-Behavioral-Cloning-P3/writeup_template.md

 <div align=center>

 <img src="./examples/multiple_cameras.jpg?raw=true" width="600px">

 </div>

 <div align=center>

 ![alt text][image6]
 ![alt text][image7]

 </div>

 With flipped images, it looks like the car drive in a opposite direction.

 After the collection process, I had 12673 number of data points. each data point consists of center, left and right image.
-I then preprocessed this data by randomly choose ['center', 'left', 'right'] image for each image and randomly flip images, note that each time the output are same for each batch size.
+I then preprocessed this data by randomly choose a image from ['center', 'left', 'right'] images for each image and randomly flip images, note that each time the output are same for each batch size.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by 2 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 2 as the batch size is small.
+I used an adam optimizer so that manually training the learning rate wasn't necessary.